FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 The new script
 ![new script flow](https://user-images.githubusercontent.com/112603386/193746685-c9b162a2-934e-4ee6-a836-726fbb8f6c4c.JPG)

 The device works by the user initially saying "Hello Music Dr." The device will say hello back, using the users name, and ask how they are feeling.
 Once the user responds they will say a phrase relating to the mood listed, and list a few genres of music that fall into that mood bucket.
 After this, the user will list which genres they want to hear.
 The device will automatically start playing music from the users playlist of the specified mood, and once all songs have been played will switch to discovery mode.
 If the playlist is empty, it will start off in discovery mode.
 At any point while a song is playing, users can use gestures and voice commands to skip song, and scan forward 30 seconds.
-The gesture to skip is swiping your hand from left to right, and the gesture to
+The gesture to skip is swiping your hand from left to right, and the gesture to scan forward is to circle your hand in a clockwise motion two times.
+At any point when the user is finished listening, they can say Goodbye Music Dr. to end the listening session.

 *Include videos or screencaptures of both the system and the controller.*